 - Merchant Cash Advance

-Merchant cash advances are another quick funding option where you receive a lump sum of capital upfront in exchange for a fixed percentage of your future credit and debit card sales.
+Merchant business cash advances are another quick funding option where you receive a lump sum of capital upfront in exchange for a fixed percentage of your future credit and debit card sales.
 It’s not a loan, but an advance on your future receivables.
 There are no fixed monthly payments and you’ll pay when your business makes money.
 This is the most convenient funding option for seasonal businesses where payments are based on your business sales.
 You pay more when you make more sales and vice versa.
 A merchant cash advance is an expensive funding option, but you are able to obtain the cash within 24 hours.
 It’s a viable option when used properly and definitely relieves the hassle of not being able to get a bank loan.

 - Invoice Financing